Characterization of non-classical particle propagation using superpositions of position and momentum: Results and Discussion

 The high negative value of $W_{\mathrm{out}}$ is already more than sufficient to explain the violation of the particle propagation paradox.
-Indeed, the defect probability of $P_{\mathrm{defect}}=0.0602$ is significantly lower than the minimal negativity required by the limitation of $W_{LB}$.
-According to Eq.(\ref{eq:defect}), the difference originates from a positive quasi probability of
+Indeed, the defect probability of $P_{\mathrm{defect}}=0.0602\:\pm\:0.0010$ is significantly lower than the minimal negativity required by the limitation of $W_{LB}$.
+According to Eq.(\ref{eq:defect}), the difference originates from a positive quasi-probability of

 This contribution must be positive whenever $P(M)>LB/(\pi \hbar)$.
-The role of the negativity of $W_{\mathrm{out}}$ is to allow for a quasi probability of $W_{\mathrm{in}}>1$ that contributes more to the values of $P(L)$ and $P(B)$ than $W_{diag}$ contributes to $P(M)$.
+The role of the negativity of $W_{\mathrm{out}}$ is to allow for a quasi-probability of $W_{\mathrm{in}}>1$ that contributes more to the values of $P(L)$ and $P(B)$ than $W_{diag}$ contributes to $P(M)$.
 As we have seen in the analysis above, it is the constructive interference within the intervals $L$ and $B$ that violates the inequality.
 In $P(M)$, the interference contributes the same as $\ket{L}$ and $\ket{B}$.
 In the end, it appears as if photons that contribute to the interference effect show up in $L$ and in $B$, but somehow show up in $M$ with much lower probability.